 Timeframe | 4 – 6 hours

-For complete details on the day trip to Pilatus, including transportation, check out our post:
+For more information on the day trip to Pilatus, including all the details on transportation, check out this post:

-Spend the evening catching any sights you may have missed yesterday and take in your last glimpse of this magnificent city.
+Spend the evening catching any sights in Lucerne that you may have missed yesterday and take in your last glimpse of this magnificent city.

 Day Three | Interlaken